 - Recipients of a subsidy must submit written clarification and a financial report of how the subsidy was used.

 - Communities that receive an operational subsidy from Taike cannot receive a special subsidy within a specific artform.

 What to include with your application

-- The community’s audited financial statements (signed) for the previous financial period (annual report, income statement and balance sheet)
+- The community’s audited financial statements (signed) for the previous financial period (annual report, long income statement and balance sheet)

 Grounds for not awarding a subsidy

 - If the application arrives after the application deadline.
 Applications must be received by the Arts Promotion Centre Finland by 4:00pm on the last day of the application period.